 to give credit to those people whose ideas/words you are using in your paper so that you don't plagiarize

-- to distinguish other people's ideas/words from your own ideas and words.
+to distinguish other people's ideas/words from your own ideas and words.

 to make your argument stronger.
 Doing research on an issue strengthens your position, because it shows you have engaged with some of the other positions on your topic and incorporated them into your thinking.

-- to allow your readers to verify your claims and to get more information from the source materials.
+to allow your readers to verify your claims and to get more information from the source materials.

 Plagiarism is presenting another person’s words and/or ideas as your own words/ideas – either deliberately OR unintentionally.